 Shipping and handling costs are incurred to move the Company's products from production and storage facilities to the customer.
-Handling costs are incurred from the point the product is segregated from the Company's general inventory until it is provided to the shipper and generally include costs to store, move and prepare the products for shipment.
-The cost of shipping and handling services is recognized in Cost of product sales in the accompanying Consolidated Statements of Comprehensive Income.
+Handling costs are incurred from the point the product is segregated from the Company's general inventory until it is provided to the shipper and generally include costs to store, move and prepare the products for shippent.
+The cost of shipping and handling services is recognized in Cost of product sales.
+When the costs of shipping and handling are passed on to a customer, the related amount is recorded in revenue.